-In addition to classroom learning, students' clinical education experiences occur in settings, like hospitals, in which patient safety is the priority.
-For this reason, students who, upon enrollment in any of the nursing programs, seek accommodations from the Disability Resource Center (DRC) at NU must also request an assessment of accommodations that would be needed for clinical education from the Program Director.
+In addition to classroom learning, students in all of our undergraduate nursing programs experience clinical education in settings, such as hospitals, in which patient and study safety are the priorities.
+For this reason, students who, upon enrollment in any of the nursing programs, seek accommodations from the Disability Resource Center (DRC) at NU must also request an assessment of accommodations that would be needed for clinical education.

-Certain functional abilities are essential for the delivery of safe, effective nursing care during clinical education activities.
+Specified functional abilities are essential for the delivery of safe, effective nursing care during clinical education activities.
 Therefore, the School of Nursing has determined that certain technical standards are requisite for admission, progression, and graduation from the nursing programs.
 An individual must be able to independently, with or without reasonable accommodation, meet the SON's technical standards.

 For more information, and a full description of the standards, please see: http://catalog.northeastern.edu/undergraduate/health-sciences/nursing/bsn/